NavCoderr/agv-dynamic-tms-decision-support/README.md

 Diagnostic setting: Event-aware recognition using direct event/intervention features
 ```

-The event-free setting removes direct TMS and safety-event indicators and uses runtime spatial state, graph-relation variables, trajectory-prior variables, and short-term motion trends.
-This setting is treated as the main predictive evaluation because it avoids over-claiming from direct event-log evidence.
+The event-free setting removes direct TMS and safety-event indicators.
+It uses runtime spatial state, graph-relation variables, trajectory-prior variables, and short-term motion trends.
+This setting is used as the main predictive evaluation because it avoids over-claiming from direct event-log evidence.

-## Key Reported Results
+## Key Results

 The main event-free binary risk/action model is ExtraTrees.
 In the independent run-wise test, it achieved: